-- 1. Download the bootable USB image from the PMC Web Site - Create a "live" image on a USB flash drive Note: We recommend using LiveUSB Creator, available at fedorahosted.org (see Step [2], halow) - 3.
+- 1. Download the bootable USB image from the myPMC customer portal - Create a "live" image on a USB flash drive Note: We recommend using LiveUSB Creator, available at fedorahosted.org (see Step [2], - 3.
 Boot from the USB flash drive, login to maxView Storage Manager and configure your controller